-Canon Leads Innovation at Gulf Print & Pack 2025
+Canon Leads Innovation At Gulf Print & Pack 2025

 Date

-(MENAFN- BCW Global) Riyadh, Saudi Arabia – 24 December 2024 – Canon, a global leader in imaging and printing solutions, is proud to announce its participation as the platinum sponsor of Gulf Print & Pack (GPP) 2025.
-The event, scheduled to take place from January 14-16, 2025 at the Riyadh Front Exhibition & Conference Center, will showcase the innovations transforming the future of print and packaging across the region.
+(MENAFN- Mid-East Info) Canon, a global leader in imaging and printing solutions, is proud to announce its participation as the platinum sponsor of Gulf Print & Pack (GPP) 2025.
+The event, scheduled to take place from January 14-16, 2025 at the Riyadh Front exhibition & conference Center, will showcase the innovations transforming the future of print and packaging across the region.

+As the platinum sponsor, Canon's presence will underline its leadership in the Middle East's print market

 Legal Disclaimer: